Balintataw/RN-App-Generator/README.md

-# React Native White-label
+# React Native App Generator

 Scaffolding project for creating a white-label application generator with React Native.

 ## About

-This repo provides a project skeleton and some scripts for generating apps from a white-label application.
+This repo provides a node script for generating apps from a white-label application.
 The white-label app supports modules composition and theme configuration, thay can be changed on the fly and applications with custom configurations can be generated.